Thursday, December 19, 2019

 The home had four bedrooms and four bathrooms upstairs.

-After touring the Bush home we rode back to the Bush Museum where we got our pictures taken together and separately.
-We talked to the man taking the pictures for several minutes.
+After touring the Bush home, we rode back to the Bush Museum, where we got our pictures taken together and separately.
+We talked to the man taking the photos for several minutes.

-On our way back we saw a car in the ditch, I guess he was driving too fast to make the curve.
+On our way back, we saw a car in the ditch.
+He was driving too fast to make the curve.

 We stopped at Ollie's to do some shopping before returning to the condo.
 I bought a Drop N' Charge wireless charging mouse pad.